K1sh0re-allu/skillswap/README.md

 Final Project For Tech For Mobile Apps

 SkillSwap is a mobile app that allows users to exchange skills with others in their community.
+This is an app that helps people trade skills with others in their community.
+It's like swapping favors: you teach someone something you're good at, and they can teach you something in return.
+Whether it's cooking, coding, or anything in between, SkillSwap makes it easy to learn new things from anyone from anywhere and make new friends along the way.

 ## Features